wp-plugins/talentlms/readme.txt

 	* `[talentlms-courses]` : to list your TalentLMS courses
 	* `[talentlms-users]`   : to list your TalentLMS users
 	* `[talentlms-signup]`  : to have a signup form to TalentLMS
+	* `[talentlms-forgot-credentials]`  : to have a forgot my credentials form to TalentLMS

 == Frequently Asked Questions ==